Leightonfield railway station explained

 Leightonfield station opened on 24 August 1942 to service the adjacent munitions factory, which contributed to Australia's war effort in World War II.[3]
 It was transferred from Federal to State Government ownership on 1 February 1962.[4]
 [5]

-To the south of the station lies the Southern Sydney Freight Line that opened in January 2013.
+To the south of the station lies the Southern Sydney Freight Line, which opened in January 2013.

 Platforms and services